PrivateCoffee/matrix-gptbot/README.md

 #### End-to-end encryption

-WARNING: Using end-to-end encryption is currently not recommended, as it is seems to break file up- and downloads.
+WARNING: Using end-to-end encryption seems to sometimes cause problems with file attachments, even in rooms that are not encrypted.

 The bot itself does not implement end-to-end encryption.
 However, it can be used in conjunction with [pantalaimon](https://github.com/matrix-org/pantalaimon),